TINKER Home Page

 Introduction

-The TINKER molecular modeling software is a complete and general package for molecular mechanics and dynamics, with some special features for biopolymers.
-TINKER has the ability to use any of several common parameter sets, such as Amber (ff94, ff96, ff98, ff99, ff99SB), CHARMM (19, 22, 22CMAP), Allinger MM (MM2-1991 and MM3-2000), OPLS (OPLS-UA, OPLS-AA), Merck Molecular Force Field (MMFF), Liam Dang's polarizable potentials, and our own AMOEBA polarizable atomic multipole force field.
-Parameter sets for other standard force fields such as GROMOS, UFF, ENCAD and MM4 are under consideration for future releases.
+The Tinker molecular modeling software is a complete and general package for molecular mechanics and dynamics, with some special features for biopolymers.
+Tinker has the ability to use any of several common parameter sets, such as Amber (ff94, ff96, ff98, ff99, ff99SB), CHARMM (19, 22, 22/CMAP), Allinger MM (MM2-1991 and MM3-2000), OPLS (OPLS-UA, OPLS-AA), Merck Molecular Force Field (MMFF), Liam Dang's polarizable model, AMOEBA (2004, 2009, 2013, 2017, 2018) polarizable atomic multipole force fields, AMOEBA+ that adds charge penetration effects, and our new HIPPO (Hydrogen-like Interatomic Polarizable POtential) force field.
+Parameter sets for other force field models are under consideration for future releases.

-The TINKER package includes a variety of novel algorithms such as a flexible implementation of atomic multipole-based electrostatics with explicit dipole polarizability, a selection of continuum solvation treatments including several variants of the generalized Born (GB/SA) model, the generalized Kirkwood implicit solvation model for AMOEBA, an interface to APBS for Poisson-Boltzmann calculations, an efficient truncated Newton (TNCG) local optimizer, surface areas and volumes with derivatives, a simple free energy perturbation facility, normal mode analysis, minimization in Cartesian, torsional or rigid body space, velocity Verlet stochastic dynamics, use of pairwise neighbor lists or improved spherical energy cutoff methods, particle mesh Ewald summation for partial charges and polarizable multipoles, a novel reaction field treatment of long range electrostatics, a new distance geometry metrization method that has greater speed and better sampling than standard methods, Elber's reaction path methods, our potential smoothing and search (PSS) methods for global optimization, an efficient potential surface scanning procedure, and more....
+The Tinker software contains a variety of interesting algorithms such as: flexible implementation of atomic multipole-based electrostatics with explicit dipole polarizability, various continuum solvation treatments including several generalized Born (GB/SA) models, generalized Kirkwood implicit solvation for AMOEBA, an interface to APBS for Poisson-Boltzmann calculations, efficient truncated Newton (TNCG) local optimization, surface areas and volumes with derivatives, free energy calculations via the Bennett Acceptance Ratio (BAR) method, normal mode vibrational analysis, minimization in Cartesian, torsional or rigid body space, symplectic RESPA multiple time step integration for molecular dynamics, velocity Verlet stochastic dynamics, pairwise neighbor lists and splined spherical energy cutoff methods, particle mesh Ewald (PME) summation for partial charges and polarizable multipoles, a novel reaction field treatment of long range electrostatics, fast distance geometry metrization with better sampling than standard methods, Elber's reaction path algorithm, potential smoothing and search (PSS) methods for global optimization, Monte Carlo Minimization (MCM) for efficient potential surface scanning, tools for fitting charge, multipole and polarization models to QM-based electrostatic potentials and more....

 Current Release

-TINKER 5 is a major new release of the Ponder Lab tool set for molecular mechanics and dynamics calculations.
-Changes from the previous TINKER version include many new and updated force field parameter sets, and numerous minor additions and bug fixes, many of them suggested by users of the package.
-Please note that as with prior new releases, version 5 is neither backward nor forward compatible with earlier versions of TINKER.
-In particular, earlier versions of parameter files should not be used with TINKER 5 executables and vice versa.
+Other changes from the previous Tinker version include new and updated force field parameter sets and numerous minor additions and bug fixes, many of them suggested by users of the package.
+Please note that as with prior new releases, version 8 is neither backward nor forward compatible with earlier versions of Tinker.
+In particular, older versions of parameter files should not be used with Tinker 8 executables and vice versa.

 Availability